-- dibutyl phthalate (DBP), which is a plasticizer that makes products more flexible
+- Dibutyl phthalate (DBP) is a plasticizer that makes products more flexible.

-- triphenyl phosphate (TPHP), another plasticizer and suspected endocrine-disrupter
+- Triphenyl phosphate (TPHP) is another plasticizer and suspected endocrine-disrupter.

-- formaldehyde, which is linked to some cancers, is used as a hardening agent
+- Formaldehyde is linked to some cancers and used as a hardening agent.

 There’s still some debate about whether these chemicals are considered toxic, but formaldehyde is particularly concerning.
 The Environmental Protection Agency says that research associated it with certain cancers, and it can also cause contact dermatitis, especially if you have sensitive skin.